-No matter what the cause, it’s important to address the issue as soon as possible, so that a small roof repair doesn't turn into a major expense, like a full roof replacement.
+No matter what the cause, it’s important to address the issue as soon as possible, so that a small roof leak doesn't turn into a major expense, like a full roof replacement.

 Average cost for repairs of a leaking shake roof